siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 $$

-Over the same strip, the available incoming two-beam throughput is exact because in this model the incoming two-beam loading is uniform and equal to
+Over the same strip, the available incoming two-beam throughput is exact because in this model the incoming two-beam energy density is uniform and equal to
 $2u$:

 $$